Crypto2099/draft-constitution/2025-08-13/cardano-constitution.md

 Any participant in the Cardano Community may propose a Cardano Blockchain ecosystem budget at any time.

-The Cardano Community is expected to periodically propose one or more budgets for the ongoing operation, maintenance and future development of the Cardano Blockchain ecosystem and for covering other costs related to the implementation, administration and maintenance of the decentralized, on-chain governance processes provided for in this Constitution.
+The Cardano Community is expected to periodically propose one or more budgets for the ongoing operation, maintenance and future development of the Cardano Blockchain ecosystem and for covering other costs related to the implementation, administration, and maintenance of the decentralized, on-chain governance processes provided for in this Constitution.

 The Cardano Community may propose one aggregate budget or multiple budgets for the Cardano Blockchain ecosystem.

-Such budgets are expected to cover not less than a period of 73 epochs (approximately one calendar year) but nothing shall prevent the Cardano Community from proposing budgets for shorter or longer time periods.
+Such budgets are expected to cover not less than a period of 73 epochs (approximately one calendar year); but nothing shall prevent the Cardano Community from proposing budgets for shorter or longer time periods.

-All owners of ada are expected to periodically approve one or more Cardano Blockchain ecosystem budgets through an on-chain "Info" action.
+~~All owners of ada are expected to periodically approve one or more Cardano Blockchain ecosystem budgets through an on-chain "Info" action.~~

-As provided in Section 3 of this Article IV, withdrawals may be made from the Cardano Blockchain treasury as necessary from time to time to give effect to the Cardano Blockchain ecosystem budget or budgets then in effect.
+~~As provided in Section 3 of this Article IV, withdrawals may be made from the Cardano Blockchain treasury as necessary from time to time to give effect to the Cardano Blockchain ecosystem budget or budgets then in effect.
-Existing budgets may be amended following the same process as provided in this Section 1.
+Existing budgets may be amended following the same process as provided in this Section 1.~~

+**Treasury Withdrawal Actions must include all budgetary requirements specified within this article and the Cardano Blockchain Guardrails Appendix.**

 ### Section 2

-Development of Cardano Blockchain ecosystem budgets and the administration of such budgets shall utilize, to the extent possible and beneficial, smart contracts and other blockchain based tools to facilitate decision-making and ensure transparency.
+Development of Cardano Blockchain ecosystem budgets and the administration of such budgets shall utilize, to the extent possible and beneficial, smart contracts and other blockchain-based tools to facilitate decision-making and ensure transparency.

-Cardano Blockchain budgets shall specify a process for overseeing use of funds from Cardano Blockchain treasury withdrawals including designating one or more administrators who shall be responsible for such oversight.
+Cardano Blockchain budgets shall specify a process for overseeing use of funds from Cardano Blockchain treasury withdrawals, including designating one or more administrators who shall be responsible for such oversight.

 ### Section 3

-Withdrawals from the Cardano Blockchain treasury that would cause the Cardano Blockchain treasury balance to violate the then applicable net change limit shall not be permitted.
+Withdrawals from the Cardano Blockchain treasury that would cause the Cardano Blockchain treasury balance to violate the then-applicable net change limit shall not be permitted.

-No withdrawals from the Cardano Blockchain treasury shall be permitted unless such withdrawals have been authorized and are being made pursuant to a budget for the Cardano Blockchain that is then in effect as required by the Cardano Blockchain Guardrails Appendix, and which has not been determined by the Constitutional Committee to be unconstitutional.
+No withdrawals from the Cardano Blockchain treasury shall be permitted unless such withdrawals have been authorized and are being made pursuant to **or including** a budget for the Cardano Blockchain ~~that is then in effect as required by the Cardano Blockchain Guardrails Appendix,~~ and which has not been determined by the Constitutional Committee to be unconstitutional.

 ### Section 4